The Internet: A Tool for Career Planning (3rd ED.)

 At the root of practitioner services is the clause "do no harm."
 The authors of this work give a strong message to practitioners about the importance of this clause in the delivery of career planning with the use of the Internet and technology tools.
 The heart of this book adequately addresses this topic.

-Debra S. Osborn, Margaret Riley Dikel, and James P. Sampson, Jr. are seasoned researchers, and authors.
+Authors Debra S. Osborn, Margaret Riley Dikel, and James P. Sampson, Jr. are seasoned researchers, and prolific writers.
 They are widely recognized experts in the theory, research, and practice of career development.
+Visit the NCDA Career Resource Store for other excellent books.

 Bonita McClain Vinson has a 20-year history in career services and higher education administration.
 A former career services director and also educational center director, Bonita is an adjunct professor of business, higher education, and student affairs.
 She owns a higher education consulting firm.
 She may be contacted on LinkedIn or Twitter @drbonitav.